University of Virginia Researchers Bring Decades-Old Expertise to the Task of Helping Astronomers Tune Out the Noise

 Their probes have proven to be an enabling technology to measure accurately the performance of high-frequency devices, circuits or other components.
 Anyone working on terahertz technologies can use the probe to characterize their devices to redesign, optimize and improve performance.
 Because the instruments taking measurements can be integrated into the probe itself, their probe allows developers and manufacturers to conduct routine device testing with a smaller footprint.
 The integration of instruments into the probe remains an area of active research by their group members; future innovations could lead to cost benefits to make the technology more accessible to others.

-From the semiconductor lab’s humble beginnings, UVA’s partnerships and spin-offs have produced state-of-the-art superconducting receivers used in radio telescopes throughout the world.
+From the semiconductor lab’s humble beginnings to the newly renovated Innovations in Fabrication facility, UVA’s partnerships and spin-offs have produced state-of-the-art superconducting receivers used in radio telescopes throughout the world.

 Crowe and his team at Virginia Diodes continue to meet needs for radio astronomy and high-frequency radar.